thednp/vite-vanjs-svg/README.md

       width: 24,
       height: 24,
       class: 'my-icon',
-      style: { fill: 'currentColor' }
+      style: 'fill: "currentColor"'
     })
   )
 }
 ```
+**Note** - style attribute only supports string value.

 ## Contributing
 * Fork it!
 * Create your feature branch: `git checkout -b my-new-feature`
 * Commit your changes: `git commit -am 'Add some feature'`
-* Push to the branch: `git push origin `my-new-feature``
+* Push to the branch: `git push origin 'my-new-feature'`
 * Submit a pull request

 ## Acknowledgments
-* [vanjs-converter](https://github.com/vanjs-org/converter) - For the excellent SVG to VanJS conversion, it's way faster than SVGO
+* [vanjs-converter](https://github.com/vanjs-org/converter) - For the excellent SVG to VanJS conversion, it's faster than SVGO;
+* [JSON5](https://json5.org/) - For conversion of the SVG attributes to the object we use to set component attributes;
-* [vite-plugin-svgr](https://github.com/pd4d10/vite-plugin-svgr) - For inspiration on the plugin architecture
+* [vite-plugin-svgr](https://github.com/pd4d10/vite-plugin-svgr) - For inspiration on the plugin architecture.

 ## License